-Now with considerable power, “the Brotherhood became the regime’s main opposition both inside and outside the parliament” says Tal.
-The Jordanian government, on the other hand, had already by 1985 regarded the Muslim Brotherhood as a “strategic threat” over concerns of increased fundamentalism and concerns over their ‘secretly-planned’ education and preaching programs.
+Now with considerable power, “the Brotherhood became the regime’s main opposition both inside and outside the parliament” says Tal49.
+The Jordanian government, on the other hand, had already by 1985 regarded the Muslim Brotherhood as a “strategic threat” over concerns of increased fundamentalism and concerns over their ‘secretly-planned’ education and preaching programs50.

 In 1992, after Parliament Life had returned, the ban on political parties was lifted.
 As such, the IAF was founded the political party of the Muslim Brotherhood, and many underground parties were re-established.